wallix/PEPS/README.md

 **Warning: This version is not maintained!
-However, we are working on a next version that will be released in June 2017**
+However, we are working on a next version that will be released in 2017**

+The content below is kept as a reference, please do not use the following code and project.

 PEPS
 ====

-Innovative open source email and collaboration server with transparent end-to-end encryption.
+PEPS was an innovative open source email and collaboration server.

 Main Features  |
 ------------- |